 The New Era of Combat Hapkido in Halifax

-In early 2012 Master Eric and Master Mike met to discuss his pending return to Halifax and agreed to open a new Combat Hapkido School with the intention of re-establishing a Combat Hapkido program reminiscent of the original program from the early days.
-Master Eric and Master Mike decided to focus on the more eclectic martial and philosophical aspects of Combat Hapkido.
+The Chain Lake School had to close in January 2012; in June 2012 Master Eric and Master Mike met to discuss his pending return to Halifax and agreed to open a new Combat Hapkido School with the intention of re-establishing a Combat Hapkido program reminiscent of the original program from the early days.

 Tribute to Master Eric Rushton CMA CFO